pestanko/-ib071-public/man/mr_hw_review.md

 ## Better approach to create a MR

 For each homework implementation you would create a separate branch, where you would develop the whole homework.
-You would be only merging your changes to the `master` branch before submitting to kontr.
+You would be merging your changes to the `master` branch from the "hw developent branch" before submitting to kontr.

-You would also need a separate branch for reviews - based on original master (before implementing and merging the `hwXX`).
+You would also need a new separate branch for reviews - based on original master (before implementing and merging the `hwXX`), where you would be creating merge requests after you are done implementing your `hwXX`.
+This branch would be "mirroring" the master branch.
-After you are done with the implementation, you would create a MR with `hwXX` implementation against this branch with all your changes.

-This approach is better but also it is "harder", since you would need to develop the whole HW in separate branch and branch management might become messy.
+This approach is better, since it would teach you more, but it is more "advanced", since you are using multiple branches for the whole time you are developint your homeworks.